reishaleem/exceptional-outliner/app/src/components/README.md

 ## Atom

 My take on an Atom is essentially a component that is small enough that it is generally rendering one thing.
 For example, the AuthRoute component only renders a Route, just with some tweaks to redirect at certain times.
+An Atom is not useful on its own.

 ## Molecule

 I see a Molecule as a combination of Atoms and only Atoms.
 It's a bit confusing and fuzzy for certain things, but something like a NavbarButtonList, which only renders multiple Buttons, is a molecule.
+It is something functional, but on its own, it might look bare or out of place.
+It needs to belong somewhere.

 ## Organism

 An Organism is a combination of Organisms, Molecules, and Atoms, but it is still a component and not an actual page.
 The MainWrapper is a good example of this, as it is a fairly complex component with a few different smaller components being combined, but it is never a page on its own.
+It is a distinct part of the interface, but it is not the entire page.

 ## Page